L.E.J: Beginnings

-All three members were born in 1993: Lucie on November 21, Elisa on August 26, and Juliette on September 3.
+All three members were born in 1993: Lucie on 21 November, Elisa on 26 August, and Juliette on 3 September.
 They are childhood friends from Saint Denis, and have known each other since they were toddlers.
 Their passion has always been music: Juliette studied cello at the Conservatoire de Saint-Denis, and Lucie and Elisa studied vocal technique at the Maîtrise de Radio France, a prestigious French singing school, acquiring solid classical training.
 Lucie Lebrun also plays the piano and the saxophone, and Elisa Paris plays the piano and the harp.

 In October 2013, they competed in a contest organized by the French band Tryo, covering one of their songs with vocal harmonies.
 It was the first time they had all sung together as a band.
 They won the contest and got to perform for a large audience; at that point, according to one source, the group did not yet have a name.
 They decided to go on with the band and kept posting videos on their YouTube channel, covering various artists and posting their first summer mashup in 2014.
 To a large extent, the group connected with listeners through social networks.

 They signed a contract with Live Nation Entertainment, and started opening for artists in France, such as Grand Corps Malade.
 On 22 June 2015, they played as the opening act for Pharrell Williams in Monaco.